PathOnAI/LiteWebAgent/README.md

         <img src="https://img.shields.io/badge/Community-Discord-8A2BE2" height="28"></a>
 </p>

+Please note that we are actively adding new tree search algorithms to the [LiteWebAgent Tree Search](https://github.com/PathOnAI/LiteWebAgentTreeSearch).
+LiteWebAgent serves as the baseline for these tree search algorithms, as all infrastructure is shared.
+After we release LiteWebAgent Tree Search, we will move the agents from LiteWebAgent to that repo and archive the LiteWebAgent repo.

 ## 📰 News
 * [2025-01-09] We reused LiteWebAgent infrastructure to build [LiteWebAgent Tree Search](https://github.com/PathOnAI/LiteWebAgentTreeSearch), which is set for release on 02/15.
 * [2025-01-01] We built a standalone evaluation suite for [X-WebArena](https://webarena.dev/) evaluation and integrated it with LiteWebAgent.